-Note: The auth-file profile should generally not be used in a production environment because it currently stores user passwords in the clear.
-It is primarily used only in development and testing.
+Note: The auth-file profile should generally not be used in a production environment unless the passwords are encrypted (see below.)
+The default is to expect the user passwords to be unencrypted.

-Properties Re- Example Description quired secu- No users.
-The value is either a name of a resource found on the classpath or, rity.auth.file.user s properties if prepended by file:///, a direct file path secu- No groups.
-The same as security.auth.file.users but for the groups file rity.auth.file.grou ips properties
+Properties Re- Example Description quired security.auth.file.users No users.
+The value is either a name of a resource found on the class- properties path or, if prepended by file:///, a direct file path security.auth.file.groups No groups.
+The same as security.auth.file.users but for the groups file properties secu- No false Indicates whether the passwords in users.properties rity.auth.file.password.hash.enabled d are hashed secu- No MD5 Specifies the java.security.MessageDigest algorithm used to rity.auth.file.password.hash.algorithm hm hash the passwords secu- No base64 Specifies the byte encoding used for the hashed passwords rity.auth.file.password.hash.encoding ng (hex, base64, rfc2617)